son1101/LA558_Son/README.md

 ## About Hyunsik Son

-A Master's student in Community and Regional Planning at Iowa State University.
+A Master's Student in Community and Regional Planning at Iowa State University.

 For more information, Click [here](AboutHyunsikSon/AboutHyunsikSon.md).